lachrymator/RF-Score/rescoring2/README.md

 ### Dataset 1

-The test set 0) and the training set 1) are as follows:
+The test set 0) and the four training sets 1), 2), 3), 4) are as follows:

 0) PDBbind v2007 core set (N = 195).
 This test set is the one used in the RF-Score paper.
 Therefore it has N = 195.

+1) PDBbind v2004 refined set (N = 1091) minus PDBbind v2007 core set (N = 195).
+Both sets have 138 complexes in common.
+The 1oko protein fails PDB-to-PDBQT conversion by prepare_receptor4.py.
+Therefore this training set has N = 1091 - 138 - 1 = 952 complexes.

-1) PDBbind v2007 refined set (N = 1300) minus PDBbind v2007 core set (N = 195).
+2) PDBbind v2007 refined set (N = 1300) minus PDBbind v2007 core set (N = 195).
 This training set is the one used in the RF-Score paper.
 Therefore it has N = 1105.
 Note that every complex in the test set has complexes involving the same protein in this training set.

+3) PDBbind v2010 refined set (N = 2061) minus PDBbind v2007 core set (N = 195).
+Both sets have 181 complexes in common.
+The 2bo4 protein fails PDB-to-PDBQT conversion by prepare_receptor4.py.
+The 1xr8 ligand is far away from its protein.
+The 2rio protein contains Sr atoms and the 2ov4 protein contains Cs atoms, which cannot be recognized by Vina.
+Therefore this training set has N = 2061 - 181 - 4 = 1876 complexes.

+4) PDBbind v2013 refined set (N = 2959) minus PDBbind v2007 core set (N = 195).
+Both sets have 165 complexes in common.
+The 2rio protein contains Sr atoms and the 3rv4 protein contains Cs atoms, which cannot be recognized by Vina.
+Therefore this training set has N = 2959 - 165 - 2 = 2792 complexes.

 Their intersections are as follows:

 * |0 ∩ 1| = 0
+* |0 ∩ 2| = 0
+* |0 ∩ 3| = 0
+* |0 ∩ 4| = 0
+* |1 ∩ 2| = 786
+* |1 ∩ 3| = 708
+* |1 ∩ 4| = 695
+* |2 ∩ 3| = 997
+* |2 ∩ 4| = 909
+* |3 ∩ 4| = 1674

 ### Dataset 2